Take a Moment to Catch Your Death

 - Battlestar Galactica (Classic) (1970s): The episode "Lost Planet of the Gods" part 2.
 After Adama, Apollo and Serina escape from the tomb, a Cylon Centurion suddenly appears and shoots Serina, mortally wounding her.

-- Doctor Who: Has occured several times throughout this series.
+- Has occurred several times throughout this series.

 - The series finale that led to David Tennant's regeneration.

 - The 11th Doctor episode Let's Kill Hitler: The random Nazi officer in the beginning.